 Making Limoncello Panna Cotta

+Note: Before you start whisking, it is a thin cream mixture, and after whisking in the ice water bath, it starts to thicken and slightly coat the sides of the bowl.
 This will help to prevent the mixture from separating while it sets.
 You must be careful when doing this to not let the mixture cool and thicken too much or it will be hard to pour into the serving containers.
-You want to cool it to about 50-55 degrees.
+You want to cool it to about 55-60 ℉.

-If your limoncello panna cotta mixture seems to have any lumps or undissolved gelatin, strain through a mesh strainer to remove.
-If it’s smooth, you can pour directly into your serving containers or prepared tart shells.
+Chill: If your panna cotta mixture seems to have any lumps or undissolved gelatin, strain through a mesh strainer to remove.
+If it’s smooth, you can pour directly into your serving containers or prepared tart shell.
 I recommend putting them on a baking pan so you can easily move them around.
 Cover with plastic wrap and chill in the fridge at least 4 hour or overnight to set.
-Once they’re chilled you can top them with more limoncello or berry coulis before serving.
-You can also freeze them for up to a month, making sure they are very tightly wrapped in plastic wrap to avoid freezer burn.
-Let them defrost in the fridge a few hours before serving.
-This is such a great and easy dessert.
-Be sure to try them at your next soirée and let me know how they turn out!

-- Try the Limoncello first.
+- Try the Limoncello first!
 Limoncello flavor and alcohol content can very a lot between brands.
-Some have a very strong taste and other are more mild.
+Some have a very strong taste and others are more mild.
 This can affect the final flavor of your panna cotta.

-- For a healthier panna cotta, you can substitute up to to half of the cream (up to 1 ½ cups) with whole milk.
+- For a healthier Panna Cotta, you can substitute up to half of the cream (up to 1 ½ cups) with whole milk.
 It will not be as creamy and delicious as if you use all cream.
-If you’re making this for a party or special occasion I highly recommend using all cream.
-But, if it’s just your typically Saturday night of getting drunk by yourself off panna cotta, substituting half the cream with whole milk is fine.

 Limoncello Panna Cotta